Chapter 2 : Will For Rain

 “I didn’t expect you to wait for me.
 I thought you would have moved on.
 I did.”

 I felt a little flicker of jealousy before I realised that I had done the same.
 I remembered when I had first met Henrietta, in a pub in Scotland, and she had looked pretty and sweet.
 We had flirted casually before I kissed her hesitantly outside and the entire team started wolf whistling.
-That was before she turned into a psycho-jealous bitch.
-I somehow managed to change them all into that.

 The music was still soft and romantic, and we swayed slightly on the spot.